 Volumes

-Volumes are FUSE-based mounts that provide shared file access across Sandboxes.
-They allow Sandboxes to read from large files instantly - no need to upload files manually to each Sandbox.
-Volume data is stored on an S3-compatible object store.
+Volumes are FUSE-based mounts that provide shared file access across Daytona Sandboxes.
+They enable sandboxes to read from large files instantly - no need to upload files manually to each sandbox.
+Volume data is stored in an S3-compatible object store.

-Once a volume is created, it can be mounted to a Sandbox by specifying it in the CreateSandboxFromSnapshotParams
+Daytona provides an option to mount a volume to a sandbox.
+Once a volume is created, it can be mounted to a sandbox by specifying it in the CreateSandboxFromSnapshotParams object.
+Volume mount paths must meet the following requirements:

 import osfrom daytona import CreateSandboxFromSnapshotParams, Daytona, VolumeMount